onewittygrassblade/akka-iot-tutorial/README.md

 A device group can be requested to return the temperature readings from all its devices.

 This case departs from the previous in that it introduces the creation of a query actor to gather the temperature readings from all the devices in a group.
-In addition to keeping the DeviceGroup actor code clean, this allows up to:
+In addition to keeping the DeviceGroup actor code clean, this allows us to:
 * Initialize the query actor with a snapshot of the existing devices, so that devices that have started after the query is fired are ignored.
 * Implement a query timeout using the built-in scheduler.